 To ensure community input on land requests via public review before the Planning Commission.

+To utilize technology to facilitate the distribution and sharing of information through the City’s website, emailing of public notices and staff reports, and the creation of text alerts to interested persons as allowed by law and requested by the public.

-LAND USE PLANNING (GOAL 2)
+GOAL 2: LAND USE PLANNING

 Goal: To maintain a land use planning process and policy framework as a basis for all decisions and actions related to use of land and to assure an adequate factual basis for such decisions and actions.

+Findings: The City of Stanfield finds that the Comprehensive plan map, goals, objectives, and various technical reports provide the necessary data for development of a policy framework for decisions relating to land use in Stanfield.

 It shall be City policy:

-Planning Process
+To encourage a moderate pace of growth in Stanfield while balancing that growth among employment, housing, and service activities.
+This needs to be achieved while also encouraging a balance of development around the existing community, with development in the northern section not substantially exceeding development of the central or southern regions.

+To provide a safe, clean, and attractive community and ensure that the unique rural character of the community is retained as it grows.

+To foster the role of Stanfield as an active participant in the urbanization of west Umatilla County and to prevent Stanfield from developing purely as a bedroom community for neighboring cities.

-To continue to revise the Comprehensive Plan and urban growth boundary for the City of Stanfield as necessary based on available information, citizen input, coordination with affected governmental units and the goals and policies adopted herein.
+To continue to revise the Comprehensive Plan and urban growth boundary for the City of Stanfield as necessary based on available information, citizen input, coordination with affected governmental units, changes in state laws, and the goals and policies adopted herein.

-To establish and maintain policies and implementation measures consistent with the Comprehensive Plan as necessary.

-To require Planning Commission preparation or review and recommendation regarding all new ordinances or ordinance amendments affecting or regulating land use and the development of the community.

-To require the Planning Commission to review the Comprehensive Plan at least every two years to bring it into compliance with changing local needs and new state laws.

-To regularly update implementing ordinances to cover new subjects, adopted revised regulations and generally improve and keep current City development standards and regulations.
+To establish and maintain policies and implementation measures consistent with the Comprehensive Plan and to regularly update implementing ordinances to cover new subjects, adopted revised regulations, and generally improve and keep current City development standards and regulations.

-To utilize the policies and information contained in the Comprehensive Plan together with the new information as the basis for making decisions on community development issues.
+To utilize the policies and information contained in the Comprehensive Plan together with new information as the basis for making decisions on community development issues when the Planning Commission prepares or recommends new ordinances or ordinance amendments affecting or regulating land use and the development of the community.

-To coordinate planning activities with Umatilla County, affected agencies and property owners.
+To coordinate planning activities with Umatilla County; other communities in west Umatilla County as appropriate; affected federal, state, and local agencies; and affected and adjoining property owners.

-To develop detailed land use, circulation and public facilities plans for developing residential and industrial areas.
+To prepare neighborhood plans for growing areas of the community and to establish a detailed future land use map outlining necessary access and public facilities improvements.
+This should include detailed land use, circulation and public facilities plans for developing residential and industrial areas.
+This should be accomplished with consideration to separate and buffer industrial areas from residential areas for the good of both.

-Planning Policy Framework

-9. To encourage a moderate pace of growth in Stanfield.

-10. To foster the role of Stanfield as an active participant in the urbanization of west Umatilla County.

-11. To promote balanced growth of the community, among employment, housing and service activities.

-12. To prevent Stanfield from developing purely as a bedroom community for neighboring cities.

-13. To encourage a balance of development around the existing community, with development in the northern section not substantially exceeding development of the central or southern regions.

-14. To separate and buffer industrial areas from residential areas for the good of both.

-15. To promote the provision of adequate neighborhood commercial development, public facilities and open space convenient to all residential areas.

-16. To promote a diversity of housing accommodations, employment opportunities, and commercial and public services adequate to serve a growing community.
+To promote the provision of adequate neighborhood commercial development, public facilities, and open space convenient to all residential areas.
+This can be accomplished by promoting a diversity of housing accommodations, employment opportunities, and commercial and public services adequate to serve a growing community.

-17. To provide a safe, clean and attractive community.

-18. To ensure that some of the unique rural character of the community is retained as it grows.

-19. To prepare neighborhood plans for growing areas of the community and to establish a detailed future land use map outlining necessary access and public facilities improvements.
+9.

+10.

+11.

+12.

+13.

+14.

+15.

+16.

+17.

+18.

+19.

-AGRICULTURAL LANDS (GOAL 3)
+GOAL 3: AGRICULTURAL LANDS

 Goal: To preserve and maintain agricultural lands.

+Findings: The City finds that land used for agricultural purposes within the Urban Growth Boundary can continue to be farmed until an annexation or a zone change is requested.

 It shall be City policy:

 To provide for adequate residential, commercial, and industrial development within the urban growth boundary.

-To encourage restriction of non-farm development outside the urban growth boundary.
+To encourage the Umatilla County Planning Department and Board of Commissioners to restrict or limit residential, commercial, and industrial development outside the urban growth boundary